performancecopilot/grafana-pcp/src/datasources/redis/README.md

 ### Create a new dashboard and panels
  * use the grafana web UI to create a new dashboard, and then create a panel within that dashboard, e.g. a `single-stat` panel.
  * in the new panel, click on it's title at the top, and select Edit
- * in the panel editor select `Performance Co-Pilot` in the drop-down menu as the datasource for this panel.
-Note that different panels in the same dashboard can use different datasources, but all Queries in the **same** panel always use the same datasource.
+ * in the panel editor select `PCP Redis` in the drop-down menu as the datasource for this panel.
+Note that different panels in the same dashboard can use different datasources.
  * It is possible to configure more than one Performance Co-Pilot datasource - just give each one a unique name and URL.
 This allows different panels to retrieve data from different servers (each of which must be running the pmproxy service), e.g. in different datacenters.
  * Now enter the Query text, i.e. choose a PCP metric name, e.g. `kernel.all.cpu.user`.
-If the metric you have chosen is a counter type, then select the 'Rate Convert' tick-box, so that returned time-series values will be rate converted (e.g. count/second) before being passed to the Grafana panel display handler.

-## Implementation details
-To work with this datasource the pmproxy backend (on port 44322 by default) implements 4 URLs:

- * `/grafana/test` should return 200 ok.
-Used for "Test connection" on the datasource config page.
- * `/grafana/query` should return time-series data based on the query text.
-See below for syntax examples.
- * `/grafana/annotations` should return annotations.
- * `/grafana/search` is used by the query tab in panels.
-It should just return "{}" for now.

-At the present time, only `/grafana/test` and `/grafana/query` are implemented.
-The `/grafana/search` end-point will be used for auto-completion of metric names and other 'helper' functionality when entering queries.
-Annotations are not yet implemented.

-Two addtional urls are optional (once implemented):

- * `/grafana/tag-keys` should return tag keys for ad hoc filters.
- * `/grafana/tag-values` should return tag values for ad hoc filters.

 ### Build and Development